What is a Progressive Web App?

 The Bottom Line on PWAs

-PWAs are arguably the next step in web app interaction and functionality.
+PWAs are arguably the next step in web application interaction and functionality.
+They are cross-platform compatible and still provide a traditional app-like experience for users.

 The technology makes the process of accessing app functions more convenient for users.
 Most of all, it creates a more effective channel of interaction that skyrockets user engagement.